Cubs vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Cubs have posted a mark of 3-6.
+- The Cubs have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.

-- When it comes to the over/under, the Cubs and their opponents are 1-9-0 in their previous 10 games.
+- When it comes to the total, the Cubs and their opponents are 1-9-0 in their previous 10 games.

-- The Cubs have put together a 3-2-0 record against the spread over their previous 10 matchups (oddsmakers set runlines in five of those games).
-Chicago and its opponent have finished below the over/under in three games in a row, with the average total set by sportsbooks during that span being 8.5.
+- The Cubs have compiled a 3-2-0 record against the runline over their previous 10 contests (oddsmakers set runlines in five of those contests).
+Chicago and its opponent have fallen short of the over/under in four games in a row, with the average total set by bookmakers during that stretch being 8.5.

 Cubs Betting Records & Stats

-- The Cubs have been chosen as underdogs in 33 games this year and have walked away with the win 13 times (39.4%) in those games.
+- The Cubs have been underdogs in 34 games this season and have come away with the win 14 times (41.2%) in those contests.

+- Chicago has a record of 9-7 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.

-- The moneyline set for this matchup implies the Cubs have a 51.2% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Cubs have a 45.5% chance of pulling out a win.

-- Chicago and its opponents have gone over the total this season in 30 of its 63 opportunities.
+- Chicago's games have gone over the total in 30 of its 64 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!